criske/jersey-hk2-aop/README.md

 Supports only JDK dynamic proxies for now.

-There are plans to include CGLib for class proxies and AspectJ pointcut expressions for filters.
+There are plans to include CGLib for class proxies ~~and AspectJ pointcut expressions for filters~~.

 ```java
 interface SomeService {